 Benign tumors are noncancerous growths in the body.
-Unlike cancerous tumors, they do not spread to other parts of the body.
+Unlike cancerous tumors, they don’t spread (metastasize) to other parts of the body.

 Benign tumors can form anywhere in the body.
-If you discover a lump or mass in your body that can be felt from the outside, it’s normal that you might immediately assume it is cancerous.
-For instance, women who find lumps in their breasts during self-examinations may become alarmed.
+If you discover a lump or mass in your body that can be felt from the outside, you might immediately assume it is cancerous.
+For instance, women who find lumps in their breasts during self-examinations are often alarmed.
 However, most breast growths are benign.
-And, in fact, many growths throughout the body are benign.
+In fact, many growths throughout the body are benign.

 Not all tumors, cancerous or benign, show symptoms.